andavi/alexa-health-parent-reference/README.md

 <ul>
     <li><em>"Go back"</em> - this will take you up one level of the tree to the category directly above whichever one you are currently at.</li>
     <li><em>"Jump to beginning"</em> - this takes you back to the top of the tree.</li>
     <li><em>"Tell me about [category/topic]"</em> - saying this will allow you to jump to a node that has keyword [category/topic].
 It can be either a category or a topic.
 For example, saying "tell me about sleep" will take you to the "sleep" subcategory node which will list the topics to choose from there.
-If you say "tell me about sleep environment" it will jump directly to the topic node that contains information about sleeping environment for infants.
+If you say "tell me about sleep environment" it will jump directly to the topic node that contains information about sleeping environment for infants.</li>
+    <li><em>"Stop"</em> - will allow you to cleanly exit the skill</li>
+    <li><em>"Start over"</em> - brings you back to the beginning of the skill to where you can choose game or explore mode</li>
+    <li><em>"Play game"</em> - you can say this to jump right into the game mode from anywhere in the exploration side</li>
 </ul>

 Any of these advanced navigation commands can be called at any point in the exploratory mode.